Geographical variation in healthcare utilisation and medical practice in acute myocardial infarction

 About the Project

 health services for acute myocardial infarction.
 However, few studies contribute explanations for the observed variation, and many studies lack national coverage.
 There are also few studies examining the consequences of variation.
-To the extent that this is done, mortality is the measured outcome.
+To the extent that this is done, mortality is the primary measure.
 Despite some variation in results for the selected quality indicators in the registries, the mortality rate within 30 days after acute myocardial infarction is overall low in Norway compared to other countries.
 However, some variation in 30-day mortality after acute myocardial infarction has been shown among patients residing in different catchment areas in Northern Norway.

-Project Purpose
+Project Aim

 Project Research Questions